Mathematics & Natural Science

 SCIE 104 Descriptive Astronomy A study of astronomy beginning with its historical roots and leading to our current understanding of the universe.
 Major developments are placed in their historical and philosophic context by appropriate study of original works.
 Students also study the night sky and methods used by astronomers, by means of activities outside the classroom.

-SCIE 204 General Physics I Introduction to mechanics and thermodynamics.
-Topics in mechanics include Newton's laws of motion; physical concepts of mass, velocity, acceleration, motion, energy, and work; conservation laws, and application of mechanics to simple problems.
-Topics in thermodynamics include the four laws, the concepts of temperature and entropy, and the kinetic theory of gases.
-Prerequisite: MATH 201 or permission of the instructor.
+SCIE 204 General Physics I Introduction to mechanics.
+Topics in mechanics include Newton’s laws of motion; physical concepts of mass, velocity, acceleration, motion, energy, and work; conservation laws, oscillatory motion and application of mechanics to simple problems.
+Co-requisite: MATH 201 or permission of the instructor.

-SCIE 204L-205L Laboratory for General Physics I & II Students conduct experiments illustrating the physics discussed in the classroom and learn and practice principles of data acquisition and data analysis.
-(Required with SCIE 204-205) (1 credit hour per semester)
+SCIE 204L-205L Laboratory for General Physics I, II & III Students conduct experiments illustrating the physics discussed in the classroom and learn and practice principles of data acquisition and data analysis.
+(Required with SCIE 204-206) (1 credit hour per semester)